![]() |

 |

-Using the Game
+Using The Game |

 Class Size and Scalability Class Time Assignments You can adjust the assignments based on the desired learning outcomes of your class.
 This game can include traditional papers, research, thesis-driven writing, and science writing.
-Possible Reacting Game Pairings |
+All roles are required to give formal speeches. |

-Confirmed instructors who are not yet members can access basic instructor materials.
-Reacting Consortium members can access all downloadable materials (including expanded and updated materials) below.
+Reacting Consortium members can download all game materials below.
 You will be asked to sign in before downloading.

-Gamebook Students need a Gamebook, which includes directions, resources, and historical content. | Role Sheets Students also need a Role Sheet, which contains biographical information, role-specific resources or assignments, and their character's secret victory objectives. .docx file.
-Updated October 2022 | Instructor's Manual The Instructor's Manual includes guidance for assigning roles, presenting historical context, assignments, activities and discussion topics, and more. .docx file.
-Updated October 2022. .docx file.
-Updated October 2022. |
+Gamebook Students need a Gamebook, which includes directions, resources, and historical content. | Instructor's Manual The Instructor's Manual includes guidance for assigning roles, presenting historical context, assignments, activities and discussion topics, and more. | Role Sheets Students also need a Role Sheet, which contains biographical information, role-specific resources or assignments, and their character's secret victory objectives. |

 Ethan Besser Fredrick